Frequently Asked Questions

 Can I get a new court date by phone?

-No. Adjournment requests are not considered by phone, fax or e-mail.
+No. Adjournment requests are not considered by phone.

 I really cannot get to court on my court date.
 What can I do?